No matter the season, roasted vine tomatoes are a picnic champion.

 Ingredients

-- 1 pound (500gms) on the vine tomatoes.
-More or less depending on your needs.
+- 12 ounces vine tomatoes. - More or less depending on your needs.

 - Kosher or flaky sea salt